Early Years Initial Teacher Training PGCE

 - Start Date(s): September 2024

 - Duration: One year part-time

 - Campus: Clifton Campus

 This one-year part-time PGCE will train you to teach young children from 0 to 5 years of age.
 You will need to be employed in an early years setting.
-The qualification leads to Early Years Teacher Status (EYTS).

 The introduction of the Early Years Initial Teacher Training qualification aims to raise the status of the Early Years workforce, providing specialist practitioners with the knowledge and understanding required to give children the best start in life.

 Early years teachers are specialists in early childhood development.
 They plan, organise and run a wide range of learning and play activities for young children in a safe and supportive setting.
 They often work closely with parents, guardians and social workers.